-Rosati Ice – America’s oldest Italian ice company, started in the basement of Sam Rosati’s West Philadelphia home.
+Rosati Ice – America’s oldest Italian ice company, started in Sam Rosati’s West Philadelphia home basement.
 In 1912, the so-called “King of Water Ice” used to hand crank his ices and then sell them from horse-drawn carriages throughout the city.
-Fast forward 106 years and Rosati Ice is available nationwide in Acme, Weis Markets, United Supermarkets and school cafeterias.
+Fast forward 106 years and Rosati Ice is available nationwide in Acme, Weis Markets, United Supermarkets, and school cafeterias.
 Rosati’s scoop shop at the company’s Clifton Heights, Pa., headquarters also remains open.

 Dietz & Watson – Is it truly a Philadelphia hoagie if it’s not made with Dietz & Watson deli meat?
 Gottlieb Dietz and Walter Watson teamed up to create their namesake company in 1939 when Dietz purchased the Watson Meat Company.
-Dietz & Watson started out along the Delaware River, right next to the Benjamin Franklin Bridge.
-The company’s 1975 move to its current headquarters in Northeast Philadelphia allowed for significant expansion of its operations.
-Now Dietz & Watson’s premium meats and artisan cheeses are available at deli counters in every corner of the country.
+Dietz & Watson started along the Delaware River, right next to the Benjamin Franklin Bridge.
+The company’s 1975 move to its current headquarters in Northeast Philadelphia allowed for significant expansion.
+Dietz & Watson’s premium meats and artisan cheeses are available at deli counters in every corner of the country.

 Tastykake – Tasty Baking Company got its start in Philadelphia in 1914.
 Philip Baur, the son of a Pittsburgh bakery owner, and Herbert Morris spent days searching Philly’s bustling streets for the perfect building.
 They found it on Sedgley Avenue in Germantown.
-In the early days, the individually wrapped snack cakes, or Tastykakes, were delivered by horse and wagon, just like the first Rosati water ices.
+The individually wrapped snack cakes, or Tastykakes, were delivered by horse and wagon in the early days, just like the first Rosati water ices.
 By the 1980s, Tastykakes had left a sweet impression well beyond Philly, but the company still calls the city home.